mrsarm/jshell-plugin/README.md

 Task `jshell` is now enabled, which execute jshell with your classes and dependencies after compiling your code.

-You need to run the task `jshell` with the options `--no-daemon --console plain`.
+You need to run the task `jshell` with the option `--console plain`.
 Following is an example:

     $ gradle --console plain jshell

+    ... (gradle tasks output) ...

+    > Task :jshell
+    |  Welcome to JShell -- Version 11.0.6
+    |  For an introduction type: /help intro

+    jshell> println("Hello world!")
+    Hello world!

+    jshell> _

 Startup options
 ---------------